-The star anise pod is dried before use as a spice, which turns it a deep brown or rust color.
-The pods have six to eight prongs, each containing a single seed.
+The star anise pod, which is shaped like a star (hence its name), has six to eight points, each containing a single seed.
 Both the seeds and the pod contain the sweet, potent anise flavor.
+Before it is used as a spice, it is dried, turning it a deep brown or rust color.

-The Japanese star anise, Illicium anistatum, is highly toxic and must not be consumed.
-It is burned as incense.
-It is important not to confuse the two.
+It is important not to confuse star anise with the Japanese star anise, Illicium anistatum, which is highly toxic and must not be consumed.
+It is often burned as incense.

 Flavor of Star Anise

-Star anise has a sweet, spicy flavor, similar to licorice.
-Star anise can be slightly more bitter than Spanish anise, but is a much less expensive and comparable substitute.
-Star anise has a very strong, distinct flavor and should be used in small quantities.
-Although the flavor of star anise is generally thought of as sweet, it is commonly used in savory dishes.
-Star anise pairs well with citrus, onions, poultry, beef, cinnamon, nutmeg, and ginger.
+Star anise has a very strong, distinct flavor that is sweet and spicy, similar to licorice, and should be used in small quantities.
+Although the flavor of star anise is generally thought of as sweet, it is commonly used in savory dishes; it pairs well with citrus, onions, poultry, beef, cinnamon, nutmeg, and ginger.

 How Star Anise is Used

 Star anise is a pillar ingredient in Chinese cooking.
-It is one of the main flavors in Chinese five spice powder and is also used to flavor roast duck and other meats.
-In Vietnamese cuisine, star anise is used to flavor the well-known soup, pho.
+It is one of the main flavors in Chinese five spice powder and is also used to season roast duck and other meats.
+In Vietnamese cuisine, star anise is part of the well-known soup, pho.

 Purchasing and Storage